maierfelix/Calc/documentation/doc.md

 Use your mouse scroll wheel to scroll the grid up and down.
 The scrolling amount depends on your screen height.
 You can also scroll with the arrow keys in single steps into all directions.
+Use the *PAGE* up and down keys to scroll a whole screen height into the given direction.

 ### Selecting
 Select cells by simply click on them.
 Multiple cells can be selected by dragging the mouse to a second cell.
 Press the *SHIFT* key, to select cells with your arrow keys.
+Press the *ENTER* key, to move 1 cell down.
+Press the *TAB* key, to move 1 cell to the right.

 ### Editing
 Edit a cells content by double click on a cell.
 You can also select a cell and directly start typing.
-Press the *ENTER* key to automatically move 1 cell down after you finished your editing.
+Press the *ENTER* key to submit your changes.

 ### Resizing
 You can customize cell rows and columns by move your mouse